luudviig/PlantoBot/README.md

 # **PlantoBot**

-Automatic system that tracks humidity, soil humidity, temperature, and more of the plants in your home.
+Self-sufficient system that tracks humidity, soil humidity, temperature, and more of the plants in your home.

 ## **Intended to be used with:**